CTSIatUCSF/plumage/README.md

 new Swiftype account, and an engine for every website for which you want to use Swiftype search.

-For Swiftype to work, you need to set both an overall `swiftype_api_key` and a `swiftype_key` for every website role.
+For Swiftype to work, you need to configure both an overall `swiftype_api_key` and a `swiftype_key` for every website role.

 * `swiftype_api_key` is the private account-wide API key listed at